-e know from the data and findings of the Index of Economic Freedom over the past 25 years that each measured aspect of economic freedom has a significant effect on economic growth and prosperity.
+THE 12 ECONOMIC FREEDOMS: POLICIES FOR LASTING PROGRESS AND PROSPERITY ach measured aspect of economic freedom has a significant effect on economic growth and prosperity.
 Policies that allow greater freedom in any of the areas measured tend to spur growth.
-Growth, in turn, is an essential element in generating more opportunities for people to advance themselves economically, reducing poverty and building lasting prosperity.
+Growth, in turn, is an essential element in generating more opportunities for people to advance themselves economically, thereby reducing poverty and building lasting prosperity.